isomerpages/govtech-corp/media/technews/_posts/2017-03-13-post-The road ahead for AI.md

 <p>"To give you one metric of the speed of adoption, consider the ImageNet
 contest, a classic computer vision contest.
 In 2011, there were no entries that used GPUs; they were all writing 'if-then-else' code."</p>
-<p>Then in 2012, a team won the contest not by writing 'if-then-elseí code',
+<p>Then in 2012, a team won the contest not by writing 'if-then-else' code,
 but by training a deep neural network.</p>
-<p>Mr Hamilton added:"The following year about 80 percent of the participants
+<p>Mr Hamilton added: "The following year about 80 percent of the participants
 used GPUs, and by 2014 there was no one left writing traditional computer vision code."</p>
-<h3><strong>Swimming in the data deluge</strong></h3>
+<h3>Swimming in the data deluge</h3>
 <p>Despite how rapidly AI and deep learning algorithms have come to dominate
 nearly every field of computer science in recent years, the technology is actually not new.</p>